For-Hives/ForVoyez-Wordpress-plugin/readme.txt

 * Multi-language support
 * User-friendly admin interface

+= 1.1.5 =
+This update includes bug fixes and performance improvements to enhance the plugin's functionality.
+Upgrade now for a better user experience!

 = 1.1.4 =
 updated the workflow of the plugin to make it more user-friendly and efficient.
 Upgrade now for a better user experience!